Trading Involves Risk of Loss

 Before making a decision to invest in the financial products we offer, you must consider your own financial circumstances, needs and objectives to determine if trading in leveraged Products is appropriate for you.
 We recommend you obtain independent financial and taxation advice concerning this Disclosure Statement and the Client Services Agreement.

-Trading speculative leveraged products is more risky than trading non leveraged investment products (such as conventional share trading) and can result in losses that may be in excess of your initial outlay.
+Trading speculative leveraged products is riskier than trading non leveraged investment products (such as conventional share trading) and can result in losses that may be in excess of your initial outlay.
 If you do not understand the risks associated with such products or are not willing to accept the risks or potential losses, you should not enter into any such transaction.
 These risks are further outlined in Section 4.

 This Disclosure Statement provides you with information about the following: